Skip to content

 Thomas Grubb’s visionary work in telescope design reshaped the course of astronomical research.
 His telescopes enabled astronomers to peer deeper into space, refining our understanding of the cosmos.

-As we celebrate St. Patrick’s Day, we honor one of Ireland’s greatest scientific minds—a true pioneer of optical precision and telescope innovation.
+As we celebrate St. Patrick’s Day, we honor one of Ireland’s greatest scientific minds—a true pioneer of optical precision and telescope innovation whose spirit of craftsmanship and discovery continues to inspire the optical community today.

 Andover Insights & Innovations